 “Legally in the US, hemp CBD must contain a maximum of 0.3% THC, whereas the THC in marijuana is usually over 5% and some strains contain up to 35%.”

-The iHeartDogs’ Cannanine™ oil that I use?
-Its Certificate of Analysis proves that it’s 100% THC-free.
+The iHeartDogs’ Cannanine™ CBD Oil from Hemp that I use?
+Its Certificate of Analysis proves that it’s 100% THC-free!

 An answer to another popular question: Yes, hemp-based CBD products for animals (and humans) are legal in all 50 states.

 Helps Relieve Joint Pain, Chronic Pain, and Inflammation

 Here’s a crazy statistic: 20% of dogs over a year of age (or 1 in 5 canines) will develop degenerative joint disease.
 And, for certain large breeds, the risk is even higher.
 Studies show one natural way to help relieve joint pain and make it easier for your aging pooch to keep moving is to add CBD oil into their daily routine.
 That’s partly thanks to CBD oil’s anti-inflammatory properties that target painful joints.